 You can flip items you get at a thrift shop and sell them at a higher price, or sell off items from around the house or that have been gathering dust in the garage.
 If you are crafty, you can even make and sell your original creations on Etsy.
 There’s no shortage of items you can sell — and using the sites listed above, this can be a great side hustle that you can do on your own.

-How much you make depends on what you’re selling and how much time you’re willing to put into it — this can be a side hustle to make you a little money on the side, or a full-time business that can make you thousands of dollars a month.
+How much you make depends on what you’re selling and how much time you’re willing to put into it — this can be a side hustle to make you a little extra money or a full-time business that can make you thousands of dollars a month.

 Best Jobs and Side Gigs for Introverts